1. About co-codamol for children

 Yes, there are other painkillers they can try.

 Some painkillers work better than others for certain pains.
 For example, the best painkiller to ease a headache may not be the best one for backache.

 Before giving your child co-codamol, try paracetamol to see if that helps the pain.
 Paracetamol can relieve most types of pain.

 Painkillers known as non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, can reduce inflammation as well as pain.
 These are good for cold symptoms and aches and pains after an injury like a sprain.
-However, NSAIDs aren't suitable for some children.
+However, NSAIDs are not suitable for some children.
 This includes children with stomach ulcers or severe heart, kidney or liver problems.
-If you would like to try NSAIDs please speak to your pharmacist or doctor.
+If you would like them to try NSAIDs please speak to your pharmacist or doctor.